 POL 277.
 Feminist Political Thought.
 (3 h)

 Introduction to feminist thought and its implications for the study and practice of political theory.
 Topics include feminist critiques of the Western political tradition and schools of feminist political theory.
+Also listed as WGS 301.
 (CD)

 POL 278.
 Politics and Identity.
 (3 h)